queenofdowntime/shell-tutorial/windows/exercises/hello_world.md

 You can try that out on the Powershell command line.
 2. Open `hello.ps1`.
 3. First, we need to declare which params we will allow to be passed to our script.
-Params must by the very first bit of executable code in scripts, so putting them at the top makes sense.
+Params must be the very first bit of executable code in scripts, so putting them at the top makes sense.
 The parameter definition area follows this format:

   ```